 - and so on.

-Points to Remember To Derive the Recursive Formula
+Points to Remember to Derive the Recursive Formula

-- Always check the type of sequence whether it is arithmetic or geometric, that means the number is added or subtracted in the next term of the sequence with a common difference or they are multiplied and have a common factor between them respectively.
+- Always check the type of sequence whether it is arithmetic or geometric, which means the number is added or subtracted in the next term of the sequence with a common difference or they are multiplied and have a common factor between them respectively.

 - Find out the common difference for arithmetic series and the common factor for geometric series between each term in the sequence respectively.

-- Then write the recursive formula based on first term and successive terms and the common difference or common factor between them for both the series.
+- Then write the recursive formula based on the first term and successive terms and the common difference or common factor between them for both the series.

 Study, related topics on recursive function by downloading BYJU’S- The Learning App and get interactive videos.